ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 ----------------------

 This function computes the anomalies for the whole dataset.
 It can compute anomalies from the full, seasonal, monthly and daily climatologies.
+Optionally standardized anomalies can be calculated.

 Parameters:
     * period: define the granularity of the climatology to use: full period, seasonal, monthly or daily.
       Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day'.
 Default is 'full'

+    * standardize: if True calculate standardized anomalies (default: False)

 Examples:
     * Anomalies from the monthly climatology: